River Cities Network (RCN)

-A transdisciplinary network to promote revitalization of rivers and the landscapes/riverscapes, cities and neighborhoods that co-exist with them
+A transdisciplinary network to promote ecologically and socially inclusive revitalization of rivers and the landscapes/riverscapes, cities and neighborhoods that co-exist with them.

 Exploring the river-city nexus

-River Cities as Method (RCM) is a multi-sited working group under the Urban Knowledge Network Asia at IIAS, established to pursue action research on the river-city nexus in different parts of the world.
+River Cities Network (RCN) is a multi-sited working group under the Urban Knowledge Network Asia at IIAS, established to pursue action research on the river-city nexus in different parts of the world.
 The river-city nexus provides a lens through which to critically analyse relationships between human settlements and rivers over time, as well as a platform to engage in collective action to revitalise local river ecosystems and the communities adjacent to these rivers.

 The outcomes of this initiative will be practical in nature—culminating in local urban revitalisation initiatives—as well as knowledge-based, leading to new insights about “transformational resilience” for theory and for university/school curricula.